 4. Communicate expectations to other in-home workers, like partners or babysitters.

 Many of us are now working from home alongside partners who are also working from home or caregivers who are running improvised in-home daycares.
-Communicate with your new “co-workers” about your schedule and expectations, and plan together how you’ll each maintain productivity without compromising the other’s ability to work.
+Communicate with your “co-workers” about your schedule and expectations, and plan together how you’ll each maintain productivity without compromising the other’s ability to work.
 Share calendars, coordinate calls, set boundaries around your work space, be social with each other (important!), and above all, keep it light.

 5. Use technology to stay connected.